 The cash value of a whole life insurance policy is like a savings account that you can access while you are still alive.
 The cash value grows over time because part of the money you pay into the policy is set aside and invested.

-People with Trustage life insurance policies can get the money from the policy by taking out a loan or withdrawing funds, but this might reduce the amount of money their family gets if they die.
+People with Trustage life insurance policies can get money from the policy by taking out a loan or withdrawing funds, which might reduce the money their family gets if they die.